discretegames/hypercomplex/README.md

 [View on PyPI](https://pypi.org/project/hypercomplex) - [View on GitHub](https://github.com/discretegames/hypercomplex)

-This package was built in Python 3.9.6 and should be compatible with most earlier Python 3 versions.
+This package was built in Python 3.9.6 and has been tested to be compatible with python 3.6 through 3.10.

 ## Basic Usage